 The chemical is no longer manufactured in the United States and new water-resistant chemicals are in new gear.

-“Although major US manufacturers have assured IAFF the PFOA is no longer persistent in the turnout gear, to protect the firefighter's health we support discontinuing the use of legacy foams and turnout gear containing PFOA,” he said.
+“Although major US manufacturers have assured IAFF the PFOA is no longer persistent in the turnout gear, to protect the firefighter's health we support discontinuing the use of legacy foams and turnout gear containing PFOA,” according to testimony by Lt.
+Timothy Putnam of the International Association of Fire Fighters.

 Putnam testified the firefighter association supports yearly physicals to determine levels of the chemical in firefighters’ bloodstream.